Skycoder42/QPathEdit/README.md

 The documentation was created using [doxygen](www.doxygen.org/).
 It includes an HTML-documentation and Qt-Help files that can be included into QtCreator (QtAssistant) to show F1-Help (See [Adding External Documentation](https://doc.qt.io/qtcreator/creator-help.html#adding-external-documentation) for more details).

 ## Download
 All downloads are located at [github release](https://github.com/Skycoder42/QPathEdit/releases).
-The downloads include:
+The release includes:
-- A .pri file for easy project includes (Just add `include(<path_to>/qpathedit.pri)` to your project and all the includes/libray imports/... will be done by that file!)
-- The QPathEdit-class and a resource file with the icon (automatically included by the pri-file)
-- The HTML and QtHelp documentation
+- The sourcecode.
+To use it, simply copy the repository into you application (preferebly by adding it as a git submodule) and add the line `include(./QPathEdit/qpathedit.pri)` to your .pro-file.
+This way all files and required libraries will automatically be added.
+- The documentation, if you want to keep it local or add it to QtCreator
-- QtCreator-Plugins, all build with Qt 5.6 and working with at least the current version (3.6.1), for: (optional)
+- The precompiled QtCreator Plugins, all build with Qt 5.7.1 and working with at least the current version of QtCreator (4.2.0), for:
   - Windows
-  - OsX
+  - MacOs
-  - X11 (x64 only)
+  - X11 (Linux, x64 only)
-- Readme and license

 ## Icons
 The edit uses a default icon for joined dialog buttons.
 The icon was downloaded from http://www.fatcow.com/free-icons.